aksharasoman/video2avatar-dialogue/README_updated.md

 * Summary text is converted into speech using [tts](https://sievedata.com/functions/sieve/tts) Sieve function.
 * Talking avatars are generated with [portrait-avatar](https://sievedata.com/functions/sieve/portrait-avatar) Sieve function.

 **Note:** This function is a demo.
-To use it in production, please deploy it to [your own Sieve account](#deploying-speaker-enhance-to-your-own-sieve-account).
+To use it in production, please deploy it to [your own Sieve account](#deploying-video2dialogue-to-your-own-sieve-account).

 The pipeline completes jobs quickly by running each step (audio enhancement, background removal, eye contact correction) in parallel.

-You can try it here: [https://sievedata.com/functions/sieve/speaker-enhance](https://sievedata.com/functions/sieve/speaker-enhance)
+You can try it here: [https://sievedata.com/functions/sieve/video2dialogue](https://sievedata.com/functions/sieve/video2dialogue)

-Or see [Calling `speaker-enhance` via the Sieve SDK](#calling-speaker-enhance-via-the-sieve-sdk) to learn how to call the function via the Sieve Python SDK.
+Or see [Calling `video2dialogue` via the Sieve SDK](#calling-video2dialogue-via-the-sieve-sdk) to learn how to call the function via the Sieve Python SDK.

 ## Options